Let’s be honest: We make a lot of mistakes with credit cards.

 Apply for a card with only marginal credit, and you may be declined, which isn’t great for your credit.
 Even if you get the card, perhaps it shouldn’t be a rewards card.
 To improve your credit, you want to avoid any temptation to go into debt.
 If you do need a credit card to start building or reestablishing credit, stick to the most basic card with the lowest APR that you can get approved for.
 Period.

-Would you agree with these reasons to not get a rewards-based credit card?
-Did any of these points apply to you and you avoided a difficult financial situation?
+Would you agree with these reasons not to use rewards credit cards?
 Are there any other reasons that someone shouldn’t get a rewards card?